 What made over 35 women directors across India come to Mumbai and form a collective?

-When Kopal Naithani, ad film director and founder of production house Superfly Films, was selected for the Cannes Lions See It Be It women’s career acceleration programme in 2024, she felt proud.
+When Kopal Naithani, ad film director and founder of production house Superfly Films, was selected for the Cannes Lions See It Be It women’s career acceleration program in 2024, she felt proud.
 She was the only ad film director and one of just three Indians in the cohort, alongside two other creative ad women.

 At Cannes, her pride was joined by surprise after seeing many women collectives, and how they, especially Latina women, rallied around each other.
 She had never seen such a thing in India.
 “So many times I have seen the work of my fellow women directors and I loved it, but I never reached out to them.
 From the silence of my computer, I've said, ‘Oh, it's really nice,’” she says.